 As mentioned earlier, 1031 exchanges are all about creating a balanced transaction, and just because you wish to acquire a replacement property with less mortgage debt does not necessarily mean that you will incur a tax liability.
 In both cases of cash boot and mortgage boot, additional cash can be added to offset these effects.

 Though mortgage debt can add a bit of complexity to your 1031 exchange, it should in no way act as a deterrent.
 The presence of such debt simply means that you will need to get a bit more creative to achieve maximum tax deferral.

 While it may be possible to summon this type of creativity on your own, partnering with a capable real estate investment management firm to help deal with mortgage boot in your 1031 exchange is almost always the best option.
 Mortgage boot will not necessarily lead to taxable gain, but you will likely need the assistance of experts to address all of the variables.
 At CWS Capital Partners, we’ve helped many clients successfully complete 1031 exchanges into high-quality apartment communities.
-Contact us today with questions or to get started with your 1031 exchange.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.